Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-Voto Latino (also known as the Voto Latino Action Fund) is a left-of-center voter mobilization group targeted at Latino voters.
+Voto Latino (also known as the Voto Latino Action Fund) is a left-of-center voter mobilization group targeted at Latino voters and aimed at assisting Democratic candidates.
 Co-founded by Maria Theresa Kumar and actress Rosario Dawson, Voto Latino has registered hundreds of thousands of voters since 2004.
-The organization also advocates for abortion through its advertising and grants.
-Voto Latino’s campaigns and advertisements have often featured Hispanic celebrities from film, television, and music, including Wilmer Valderrama and America Ferrara, both of whom are on the organization’s board.
+The organization also advocates abortion through its advertising and grants.
+Voto Latino’s campaigns and advertisements have often featured Hispanic celebrities from film, television, and music, notably including Wilmer Valderrama and America Ferrara, both of whom are on the organization’s board.
+1 2 3

-Voto Latino was launched in 2004 by Maria Teresa Kumar, actress Rosario Dawson and marketer Phil Colon.
+Voto Latino was launched in 2004 by Maria Teresa Kumar, actress Rosario Dawson, and marketer Phil Colon.
 Dawson announced the launch of the organization at MTV Studios during a special event attended by actor John Leguizamo and singers Nina Sky and Romeo Santos.
-1
+2

-In 2013, Voto Latino joined the “I’m Ready for Immigration Reform” campaign to advocate for more liberal immigration policies.
+In 2013, Voto Latino joined the “I’m Ready for Immigration Reform” campaign to advocate for left-of-center immigration policies.
 Other participants in the campaign included the AFL-CIO, APALA, the League of Young Voters, the NAACP, and Rock the Vote.
-7
+5

 2020 Election

-As of September 2020, Voto Latino had raised $18 million for the 2020 election but had only registered 300,000 voters.
-They now aim to register 500,000 in total by the election.
-17 Voto Latino’s voter registration efforts have primarily targeted young Latino voters, especially in the wake of the protests triggered by the police-custody death of George Floyd.
-18 In the ten days after his death, Voto Latino registered 2,750% more voters than during the ten days before his death,19 and the group said that it registered 97,000 voters in June.
-20
+Voto Latino’s voter registration efforts have primarily targeted young Latino voters, especially in the wake of the protests triggered by the police-custody death of George Floyd.
+5 In the ten days after his death, Voto Latino registered 2,750% more voters than during the ten days before his death,10 and the group said that it registered 97,000 voters in June.
+11

 Impact Council

 In September 2020, Voto Latino launched the Impact Council to increase civic engagement among Latinos.
-The council has 150 members consisting of celebrities, businesspeople, and politicians, including Rosario Dawson, Wilmer Valderrama, Selena Gomez, Zoe Saldana, former Secretary of Housing and Urban Development Julian Castro (D-TX), California Secretary of State Alex Padilla (D), and U.S. Senator Catherine Cortez Masto (D-NV).
-21
+The council had 150 members consisting of celebrities, businesspeople, and politicians, including Rosario Dawson, Wilmer Valderrama, Selena Gomez, Zoe Saldana, former Secretary of Housing and Urban Development Julian Castro, then-California Secretary of State Alex Padilla (D), and U.S. Senator Catherine Cortez Masto (D-NV).
+13

 Adios Sinema

 Though Voto Latino focuses on voter outreach, the organization’s website describes its left-of-center and left-wing political positions.
-Voto Latino supports increased government control over health care, government mandates for paid sick leave, increased gun control, more liberalized immigration, an increased minimum wage, laws to racially integrate public schools, student loan forgiveness, and more access to abortion.
-24
+Voto Latino supports increased government control over health care, government mandates for paid sick leave, increased gun control, left-of-center immigration, an increased minimum wage, laws to racially integrate public schools, student loan forgiveness, and easier access to abortion.
+1

 Leadership